chroder/kotlin-email-parser/README.md

 Email Decoder
 =============

-This project aims to take any valid raw email message ([RFC 5322](https://tools.ietf.org/html/rfc5322), 2822, 822) message and transform it into a _simple data structure_.
+This project aims to take any raw email message ([RFC 5322](https://tools.ietf.org/html/rfc5322), 2822, 822) message and transform it into a _simple data structure_ with outputs to JSON or MsgPack (or anything else if you implement an ecoder).

 The data structures output from this library simplify email parsing for the most common use cases including: